CDU-HIT238/slides/week1/index.md

 * If you don't have an index.html or index.md README.md will create your index page
 * It can take a short time to update your content

+Note:
+GitHub pages will show your index.html file by default.
+If you do not have an index.html file it will convert your markdown files to HTML using a platform called Jekyll.
+It can take a short time to update and is a useful tool.

 <!-- .slide: data-background-image="images/git-bg.jpg" -->
 ### Adding new content